 It has recently come to light that the now-defunct French company, Poly Implant Prosthesis, had been illegally changing the silicone gel injected into their “approved” PIP breast implants to an inferior, non-medical grade “industrial” silicone.
 It is thought that this has caused the implants to have a higher incidence of spontaneous rupture and the specific health implications to the women with these implants are currently unknown.
 These implants were only previously approved in Europe and never in the United States.
-It is thought that currently 30,000 French women, 40,000 British women, and up to 25,000 Brazilian women have received this make of implant in the past.
+It is thought that currently, 30,000 French women, 40,000 British women, and up to 25,000 Brazilian women have received this implant in the past.
 The total number of women could approach 300,000.

 The UK has not recommended any large-scale removal at this point.
-The regulatory agency was quoted as saying “We recognize the concern that some women who have these implants may be feeling, but we currently have no evidence of any increase in incidents of cancer associated with these implants and no evidence of any disproportionate rupture rates other than in France.”
+The regulatory agency was quoted as saying, “We recognize the concern that some women who have these implants may be feeling, but we currently have no evidence of any increase in incidents of cancer associated with these implants and no evidence of any disproportionate rupture rates other than in France.”

 To read more about the specific issues related to the PIP breast implant controversy, click on the following links: